msatyan/MyNodeC/README.md

 ##### 1) At near lower value ranges
 - Performance of of JS may not be that bad:
-JavaScript is a dynamically typed language, it is difficult to make out variable types from JS code alone.
-Then V8 has to do some runtime profiling and assumption of the JS code, it is done by gathering metadata about the JS code for each execution iterations.
-Since we are at very early iterations, at this stage V8 may not have enough metadata information about the JS code to compile it into a native.
+JavaScript is a dynamically typed language, it is difficult to guess data type of variables from JS code alone (please see the following code snippet).
+Then V8 has to do some runtime profiling and heuristic assumption about the code.
+The V8 collect more and more metadata information about the code for each run iterations.
+Since we are at very early iterations, V8 may not have enough metadata information about the JS code to compile it into native.
 Then the **Ignition** is the only one to be engaged at this moment.
-The Ignition will get start converting the JS code into equivalent byte code.
-The subsequent iterations the converted byte code is being used for execution until the equivalent native code is ready.
+The Ignition will get start converting the JS code into equivalent bytecode (and it may get further fine-tuned subsequent iterations).
+The subsequent run iterations, the bytecode is being used until the equivalent native code is ready.

 ```JavaScript
 function Add( a, b ) {